< Part 84 | Part 85 | Part 86 >

-Turns out the mystery hand that dumped water on Jake turned out to be none other than Dirk himself, his dream self to be specific.
+Turns out the mystery hand that dumped water on Jake was other than Dirk himself, his dream self to be specific.
 I like how Dirk could have woken Jake simply by poking him or something, but instead went through this whole scheme to get Jake to kiss his severed head and thus had to find a different way to wake him up.

 Jake sees Dirk alive and freaks out, dropping his severed head in the process; the girls’ reactions are truly something to behold.
 Roxy is staring with her mouth open à la Karkat.
 Jane is making exact same uncomfortable face she made when failing to confess to Jake, which was a bit of a fandom meme at the time.
 Meanwhile, Dirk is just standing calmly with a bucket in one hand as if nothing surprising happened, which makes sense because he just executed his whole crazy plan without a hitch.
 I love when flashes end on humorous notes like this.